How to Half 3/4 Teaspoon: Simple Tips for Perfect Measurements

 Measuring spoons are a staple in every kitchen.
 They come in standard sizes and are perfect for small quantities like teaspoons and tablespoons.
 But what if you need absolute precision?

 That's where scales come in.
-A digital kitchen scale can weigh ingredients to the gram, which is essential for certain recipes.
+A high-precision digital kitchen scale can weigh ingredients to the gram (or even tenths of a gram), which is essential for certain recipes.
 When halving 3/4 teaspoon, relying on a scale can ensure you're not over or under-measuring.

 Think about this: Would you trust your eye to guess the weight, or would you rather see the exact number on the screen?
 For serious cooks, scales can be a worthy investment.